Click to Call: (248) 283 - 7000

 It’s tempting to bury your head in the sand and pretend everything will be ok at trial after you’ve had criminal charges filed against you.
 However, you will regret it immensely if you hear the judge utter those dreaded words “I’m guilty.”
 Don’t take any chances when it comes to your freedom and instead get in contact with the aggressive and effective legal team at Dallo Law, P.C..

 Dallo and his staff have years of experience that he can utilize to craft a sturdy defense for your case.
 If you hire Dallo Law, P.C., you can rest assured that everything that can be done for your case will be.
 Attorney Dallo is sure that every stone is uncovered when formulating a strong defense for his clients and he can also do it for you.
-You can get in contact with Dallo Law, P.C. by calling (248) 283-7000 and from there you can set up your first consultation for free.
+You can get in contact with Dallo Law, P.C. by calling (248) 283-7000 and from there you can set up your first consultation.

 Dallo Law, P.C. accepts clients throughout the Bloomfield Hills, Birmingham, and Oakland County area as well as surrounding counties including Macomb County and Wayne County.